1.3k

 Best TimeSep to Nov and March to May

-15 Days Upper Mustang Trek – A Journey into the Forbidden Kingdom
+Upper Mustang Trek – Explore the Last Forbidden Kingdom of Nepal

-The 15 Days Upper Mustang Trek is one of the most sought-after trekking adventures in Nepal, drawing travelers from around the globe in search of authentic Himalayan culture and dramatic landscapes.
-Often referred to as the "Last Forbidden Kingdom," Upper Mustang remained restricted to outsiders until 1992, preserving its unique Tibetan heritage, untouched traditions and otherworldly terrain.
-Today, it is ranked among the top Nepal trekking destinations and is an unforgettable experience for those looking to explore a hidden gem of the Himalayas.
+The 15 Days Upper Mustang Trek is one of the most iconic trekking adventures in Nepal, attracting travelers seeking untouched Himalayan beauty, authentic Tibetan culture, and an exclusive high-altitude experience.
+Known as the “Last Forbidden Kingdom”, Upper Mustang remained off-limits to outsiders until 1992, preserving its centuries-old traditions, ancient monasteries, and dramatic desert-like landscapes.
+Today, it ranks among the best treks in Nepal for those who want to step into a world where time has stood still.

 Highlights